 Egg Decorating Alternatives for Egg Allergies and Vegans

 Easter egg decorating can be a very fun tradition especially for kids.
 But not everyone can, or wants to, participate using real eggs.
 Whether you are vegan or have a child with an egg allergy, there are plenty of other Easter decorating options.
 Even better these eggs won’t need to be thrown away!
 Kids will love having these fun decorations as keepsakes.
-Check out some of the fun faux egg decorating ideas we found below that are food allergy friendly. *This post contains some affiliate links
+Check out some of the fun faux egg decorating ideas we found below that are food allergy-friendly. *post contains affiliate links

-- Ceramic eggs like Eggnots.
+- Ceramic eggs like Eggnots brand

 Gold foil and paint by Dream A Little Bigger make these faux eggs look so glamorous.